 Mike has consulted internationally on wetland ecology and restoration.
 He has authored or edited several books and more than 50 articles on wetland ecology and mitigation published in national and international scientific journals.
 He was a Professor of Biology at San Francisco State University for 22 years and was the Director of the University’s Romberg Tiburon Center for Environmental Studies.
 He was trained as a US aquanaut in the NOAA “Man-in-the Sea” program and participated in five underwater missions.

 Mike is a Professor Emeritus at San Francisco State University.
-He has taught courses in wetland restoration and mitigation for the U.S. Army Corps of Engineers, the Wetland Training Institute, and CLE International.
+Mike has taught courses in wetland restoration and mitigation for the U.S. Army Corps of Engineers, the Wetland Training Institute, and CLE International.
 He also teaches the 40-hour Wetland Delineator Certification course.

 Josselyn, M.N. (ed) 1982.
 Wetland restoration and enhancement in California.
 California Sea Grant College Program.
 Report #T-CSGCP-007.
 116pp.